castwide/react-gamefic/README.md

 * `CommandForm` - A form with a text input for accepting typed commands.
 * `CommandLink` - A link that triggers a command.
 * `History` - A collection of previous Turns.
-* `StateImage` - The scene's image if one exists in the game state's stateImageKey property.
 * `Turn` - The display for a single turn's output.
 Used in History and Output.
-* `Output` - The display container for StateImage, History, and the present Turn.
+* `Output` - The display container for History and the present Turn.

 ## Built-in Styles